-Having said that, there are solid arguments (and scientific facts) supporting both sides of this debate, so I don’t think I’ll lead you astray with my personal thoughts.
+There are solid arguments (and scientific facts) supporting both sides of this debate.

-The topic is which cutting board is really best to use in my kitchen?
+The topic is which cutting board is really best to use in our kitchens?
 Wood or plastic?

 Pros and Cons of wood versus plastic cutting boards